TravelTimN/simon-game/README.md

 "**_As a user, I would like to_** _______________"

-- read the instructions on how to play the game.
+- :x: read the instructions on how to play the game.
-- test my logical memory skills by matching a progressively difficult level of a series of colorful buttons.
+- :white_check_mark: test my logical memory skills by matching a progressively difficult level of a series of colorful buttons.
-- play the game using either a mouse, the keyboard, or tapping with my finger on a touch screen.
+- :white_check_mark: play the game using either a mouse, the keyboard, or tapping with my finger on a touch screen.
-- play the game with both visual and audio effects from the buttons and sounds.
+- :white_check_mark: play the game with both visual and audio effects from the buttons and sounds.
-- be notified when I've made a mistake from the sound of an error klaxon.
+- :white_check_mark: be notified when I've made a mistake from the sound of an error klaxon.
-- continue playing if I've made a mistake, but repeat the previous level a bit slower.
+- :white_check_mark: continue playing if I've made a mistake, but repeat the previous level a bit slower.
-- play the game in either standard mode, or strict mode (which ends the game immediately if I get one wrong answer).
+- :white_check_mark: play the game in either standard mode, or strict mode (which ends the game immediately if I get one wrong answer).
-- restart the game at any point during my turn.
+- :white_check_mark: restart the game at any point during my turn.
-- win the game after successfully matching 31 consecutive randomized colors.
+- :white_check_mark: win the game after successfully matching 31 consecutive randomized colors.
-- hear the winning razz once I've completed all 31 levels successfully.
+- :white_check_mark: hear the winning razz once I've completed all 31 levels successfully.

 ### Design